 Unlikely.
 The game requires special infrastructure and will probably only be available exclusively through our site.

-Will I be able to play full screen?
+Can I play full screen?
 How big does my screen resolution need to be?

-The game will support a full spectrum of various resolutions.
-You will be able to play either full screen or windowed.
+The game supports a full spectrum of various resolutions up to Full HD.
+You can play either full screen or windowed.